ebekker/ACMESharp/README.md

 #### Windows IIS

-For IIS 7.0 and greater on Windows 2008 and greater, you can use the IIS installer cmdlet to automatically install the SSL certificate and configure and endpoint on a Web Site.
+For IIS 7.0 and greater (on Windows 2008 and greater), you can use the IIS installer cmdlet that's included in a PowerShell Script Module with this ACME client package to automatically install the SSL certificate and configure and endpoint on a Web Site.

-TODO:
+Note, this module _requires_ the ```WebAdministration``` PowerShell Module that's installed as part of the Windows Roles and Features administration.
+You can also install it from an admin console:
+* On Windows 2008 (PowerShell or CMD):
+  * ```servermanagercmd.exe -install "Web-Scripting-Tools" -allSubFeatures```
+* On Windows 2012 (PowerShell):
+  * ```Install-WindowsFeature "Web-Scripting-Tools" -IncludeAllSubFeature -IncludeManagementTools ```

 #### Amazon Web Services (AWS)